6 Intangible Skills That Can Get You Hired Today

 "Whistle while you work."
 Nothing is more attractive and powerful than someone who is a bright spot in anyone's day and shows up with a positive attitude of gratitude.
 Leave the personal, heavy stuff at home and come to work ready to greet colleagues and customers and make their day brighter.

-In today's job seeking world there are your core skills, personal skills, and intangible (soft) skills.
+In today's job-seeking world, there are your core skills, personal skills, and intangible (soft) skills.
 More often, if it comes down to you and someone else, the person who has the intangibles usually wins!
-What are your intangible skills that have impacted your jobs?
+What are the intangible skills that have impacted your jobs?

 - 5 Transferable Skills Job Seekers Need - Work It Daily | Where ... ›